 Since that first flight over the frozen bay, McCall has dedicated her career to working for polar bear conservation.
 Her academic research dovetailed into a collaboration with Polar Bears International (PBI), a non-profit focused on protecting the bears and their habitat.
 In 2011, McCall helped the group launch its online Polar Bear Tracker, which offers users a “secret peek into the world of polar bears” as they journey onto the ice.
 (She officially joined the PBI team in 2014.)

 Climate change is resulting in the rising, record-breaking temperatures of ocean waters, which affects ice formation on Hudson Bay.
-“The previous three years, we had great freeze-up—right on time,” explains McCall.
+“The previous three years, we had great freeze-up—right on time,” explains McCall, referring to the period between 2018 and 2020.
 But in 2021, above-average temperatures in Churchill postponed freeze-up for nearly two weeks, which then delayed the bears’ migration onto the ice.
-“We know that polar bears will be spending more time on land [and fewer days hunting seals] as the ice continues to decline,” says McCall.
+“We know that polar bears will be spending more time on land [and] as the ice continues to decline,” says McCall.
 “We’re already seeing that happen in southern Hudson Bay in Ontario.”

 Unfortunately, there are no short-term fixes.
 “We really do need to convince this global community of leaders to work on [reducing] carbon emissions.”

 “I’ve always had an affinity for—and connection with—carnivore species,” says Courtney Hughes, reflecting on her early childhood in northern Ontario.
 There, she often followed her father, a trapper and hunter, on game trails that wove through black bear territory.